There are many positive reasons to find a mentor at work.

-They will understand how you learn, and how to approach you, so you avoid a lot of the learning process when it comes to strangers getting to know each other.
+They will understand how you learn and how to approach you, so you avoid a lot of the learning process when it comes to strangers getting to know each other.

 Pick someone that you like as a mentor.

 The mentor will feel more able to be open with you, and the mentee will understand that feedback is coming from a good place.

 Remember that you are a part of the success of this relationship.

 You want to be able to use your mentor for the skills that made them attractive to you in the first place.

-No one wants to work with someone who is bitter, and who cannot be happy for others.
+No one wants to work with someone who is bitter and cannot be happy for others.

-Question what skills they have that you could develop.
-If you are able to do this, it expands the skills the two of you can work on tremendously.
+If you can do this, it expands the skills the two of you can work on tremendously.

 Lastly, ask yourself what you want from a mentor.

-This could prove to be just as significant a relationship, and should also be given much consideration.
+This could prove to be just as significant as a relationship and should also be considered.

-So, you don’t want to just pick someone who is enjoyable, you want to pick someone who possesses the professional qualities you are looking to emulate.
+So, you don’t want to just pick someone enjoyable, you want to pick someone who possesses the professional qualities you are looking to emulate.

-While one person may be more fun, they may not tick off all the boxes that you want and need.
+While one person may be more fun, they may not tick off all the boxes you want and need.

 The fact of the matter is, they likely have done so well because they possess such a good balance of those two qualities.

-The bottom line is to put the word out, know what you are looking for, and be very actively involved in the process if someone is willing to take you on, as they are really trying to help you move forward.
+The bottom line is to put the word out, know what you are looking for, and be very actively involved in the process if someone is willing to take you on, as they are trying to help you move forward.